 Trading and Composability in Gaming

 Many games (especially MMOs, RPGs and MOBAs) have used in game items to increase the power of your in game character or as a medium of self expression.
-These items are often only tradeable in the games themselves and it’s not uncommon to see people trading high level accounts on marketplaces (with lots of loot).
-The issue with these items is they are only valuable in the game and not outside the game.
+These items typically only have value in the games themselves and it’s not uncommon to see people trading high level accounts on eBay(with lots of loot).
+The issue with these items or in game currency is they only have economic value in the game and not outside the game.